BontaVlad/BontaVlad.github.io/_drafts/2015-05-22-you-dont-care-about-performance.md

 parts:

-- [**Part one**](#part1) will be a superficial quick and general introduction to profiling python, no pryor knoledge required just to make sure that we are on the same page<sup>[1](#f1)</sup>.
+- [**Part one**](#part1) will be a superficial quick and general introduction to profiling python, no pryor knoledge required<sup>[1](#f1)</sup>, I just want to make sure that we are on the same page.

-- [**Part two**](#part2) is where we get our hand dirty and simulate a workflow of profiling a application.
-This part will require from you some advance topics but still it has some value, at least from an academic point of view.
+- [**Part two**](#part2) is where we get our hands dirty and simulate a workflow of profiling a application.
+This part will require from you some advance topics, but fear not, still accessible to most of the readers out there.

 ##<a id="part1" href="#part1">Part 1</a>